Ectopic pregnancy: Epidemiology

-The rate of ectopic pregnancy is about 1% and 2% of that of live births in developed countries, though it is as high as 4% in pregnancies involving assisted reproductive technology.
+The rate of ectopic pregnancy is about 1% and 2% of live births in developed countries, though it is as high as 4% in pregnancies involving assisted reproductive technology.
 Between 93% and 97% of ectopic pregnancies are located in a fallopian tube.
 Of these, in turn, 13% are located in the isthmus, 75% are located in the ampulla, and 12% in the fimbriae.
 Ectopic pregnancy is responsible for 6% of maternal deaths during the first trimester of pregnancy making it the leading cause of maternal death during this stage of pregnancy.

 Between 5% and 42% of women seen for ultrasound assessment with a positive pregnancy test have a pregnancy of unknown location, that is a positive pregnancy test but no pregnancy visualized at transvaginal ultrasonography.
 Between 6% and 20% of pregnancy of unknown location are subsequently diagnosed with actual ectopic pregnancy.

 Society and culture

 Salpingectomy as a treatment for ectopic pregnancy is one of the common cases when the principle of double effect can be used to justify accelerating the death of the embryo by doctors and patients opposed to outright abortions.

 In the Catholic Church, there are moral debates on certain treatments.
-A significant number of Catholic moralists consider use of methotrexate and the salpingostomy procedure to be not "morally permissible" because they destroy the embryo; however, situations are considered differently in which the mother's health is endangered, and the whole fallopian tube with the developing embryo inside is removed.
+A significant number of Catholic moralists consider the use of methotrexate and the salpingostomy procedure to be not "morally permissible" because they destroy the embryo; however, situations are considered differently in which the mother's health is endangered, and the whole fallopian tube with the developing embryo inside is removed.

-Organisations exist that provide information and support to help those who experience ectopic pregnancy.
+Organizations exist that provide information and support to help those who experience ectopic pregnancy.
 Studies show that people can experience post-traumatic stress, depression, and anxiety for which they would need specialist therapies.
 Partners can also experience post-traumatic stress.